-11. How do the pre-tax accounts-the Health FSA, Limited Purpose FSA, HSA, and Dependent Care FSA-differ?
+9. How do the pre-tax accounts-the Health FSA and the Dependent Care FSA-differ?

-There are three kinds of FSAs: Health, Limited Purpose, and Dependent Care.
-An HSA is a different kind of account for employees in the HDHP.
-All four accounts allow you to deduct money from your paycheck before taxes, thereby reducing your taxable income, to pay for eligible expenses.
+There are two kinds of FSAs: Health and Dependent Care.
+Both allow you to deduct money from your paycheck before taxes, thereby reducing your taxable income, to pay for eligible expenses.

-Health FSAs can be used to pay eligible out-of-pocket health expenses (incurred on or after your enrollment date) for you and your eligible dependents, such as copays for medical office visits and prescriptions, coinsurance and deductibles, dental expenses, and eyeglasses and contact lenses.

-- Limited Purpose FSAs can be used to pay deductibles, coinsurance, and copays for dental and vision care (incurred on or after your enrollment date) only.
-If you are enrolled in the HSA and elect a Health FSA, you will automatically be enrolled in the Limited Purpose FSA.
-The HSA can be used to cover out-of-pocket medical expenses (in addition to dental and vision expenses). - Dependent Care FSAs can be used to pay for eligible dependent child care (under age 13) and adult care expenses (incurred on or after your enrollment date) so that you (and your spouse) can work or look for work.
-They can be used to pay for eligible dependent care providers and day care facilities, including senior centers, after-school care, or day summer camp, though some specialty camps are not eligible. - An HSA can be opened only if you are enrolled in the HDHP.
-This account is fully owned by you, and you keep the money in your HSA even if you leave Harvard.
-You can use it for eligible medical, dental, and vision expenses (incurred on or after the first of the month following your enrollment date) like copays, coinsurance, and deductibles, or you can save the money for future health care expenses.
-Unlike FSAs, unused contributions will roll over from year to year.
+- Health FSAs can be used to pay eligible out-of-pocket health expenses (incurred on or after your enrollment date) for you and your eligible dependents, such as copays for medical office visits and prescriptions, coinsurance and deductibles, dental expenses, and eyeglasses and contact lenses. - Dependent Care FSAs can be used to pay for eligible dependent child care (under age 13) and adult care expenses (incurred on or after your enrollment date) so that you (and your spouse) can work or look for work.
+They can be used to pay for eligible dependent care providers and day care facilities, including senior centers, after-school care, or day summer camp, though some specialty camps are not eligible.